jugnuarora/DataTalks-de-zoomcamp-project/README.md

     __Step 1:__ Create a new account `france-market-research`.

     __Step 2:__ Create a new connection to `BigQuery` using the json file generated.
-Please note that the location of the dataset creation is europe-west1.
+Please note that the location of the dataset creation is europe-west1 (or whatever you have mentioned for the warehouse and data lake set up).

-    __Step 3:__ Create a new project and give details of the repository and the project subfolder as `dbt`.
+    __Step 3:__ Create a new project and give details of the repository and the [project subdirectory](/screenshots/Project%20Subdirectory.png) as `dbt`.
 Add repository using GitHub.
+Project subfolder is a must since the whole dbt resides in the `dbt`folder of the repository.

-    __Step 4:__ Also, create a development environment.
-Please note that the location of the dataset creation is europe-west1, Connection is Bigquery.
-The dataset name is 'dbt_models'.
+    __Step 4:__ Create a development environment.
+Please note that the location of the dataset creation is europe-west1 (or as per your GCP set-up), Connection is Bigquery.
+The dataset name is 'dbt_models', but it can be different also.

-    __Step 5:__ Create environment variable `DBT_ENVIRONMENT`, where Project default will be `production`and development will be `development`.
+    __Step 5:__ Create [environment variable](/screenshots/DBT%20Environment%20Variable%20setting.png) `DBT_ENVIRONMENT`, where Project default will be `production`and development will be `development`.
+Later on when we would create production environment, we will add the value for that environment as well.

     __Step 6:__ Now, you can access the contents of the project repository in Develop Cloud IDE.

     __Step 7:__ In `stg_courses`there is a variable defined `limit_data`, which is true if the environment variable `DBT_ENVIRONMENT`is `development`.
 To override it in development, `dbt run --vars '{"limit_data": false}'`.
-Otherwise, be default in development, it will only give 100 rows.
+Otherwise, by default in development, it will only give 100 rows.

     __Step 8:__ Set-up the `Production`environment.

-    __Step 9:__ Create a new job `Monthly`, which will run in production environment and I have set the Schedule as Cron Schedule for Monthly.
+    __Step 9:__ Create a new [job](/screenshots/DBT%20Monthly%20Job.png) `Monthly`, which will run in production environment and I have set the Schedule as Cron Schedule for Monthly to be run at 22:00 hrs UTC on 5th of every month.

+    __Step 10:__ Create a new CI/CD [job](/screenshots/DBT%20CI%20CD%20Job.png) `deploy_dbt_prod`, which will run as soon as there is a merge in the main branch of the git hub repo associated.
 See the screenshot.

-    __Step 10:__ Create a new CI/CD job, which will run as soon as there is a merge in the main branch of the git hub repo associated.
-See the screenshot.

 5.  **Run Kestra Workflows:**
     * Trigger the Kestra workflow 02_courses_enrollments_pipeline.yaml to start the data ingestion and processing pipelines for courses and enrollments respectively.
+Execute it to generate the courses source table and enrollments source table.

     * Trigger the Kestra workflow 03_formacode_pipeline.yaml to start the data ingestion and processing pipeline for formacode.
 This will take some time to execute (almost 45-50 mins) because of the translation.

 6.  **Verify Data:**
+    * I prefer to reconcile my tables and thus created some local queries for it that can be run in BigQuery.
+Import the [local_queries.sql](/local_queries.sql).
+    * Execute Query 1, 4 and 10 to see the reconciliation table for courses.
+    * Execute Query 11, 14 and 20 to see the reconciliation table for enrollments.
+    * Execute Query 21 and 27 to see the reconciliation table for formacode.
     * run the provided sql queries (local_queries) to verify the data.
 The final tables should have the count as below:
-        . courses - ~195K records
+        . courses (Query 9) - ~195K records
-        . enrollments - ~181K records
+        . enrollments (Query 19) - ~181K records
-        . formacode - ~3379 records
+        . formacode (Query 26)- ~3379 records

 7.  **Run dbt Models:**
     * Execute the dbt models in dbt Cloud to transform the data.
 You can execute in one of the ways listed below:
         - Using dbt command bar and giving:
             `dbt run --vars '{"limit_data": false}'

         - Executing the Monthly job now.
-The monthly job once finished will generate the docs as well.
+The monthly job once finished will generate the [docs](/screenshots/DBT%20Documentation%20after%20Monthly%20job.png) as well.

 8.  **Visualize in Dashboard:**
     * You can access the visualization [here](https://lookerstudio.google.com/reporting/71ceb6ee-f472-4892-8e08-6689d9dbd42c).